, October 11, 2024

 Needless to say, but still better said: the agency is only as creative as the client will allow it.
 The client who allows and wagers during a crisis is one amazing client.

-We managed to get the customer to take vitamins, take it by faith, spend during a crisis; we created and reinforced a construct in his mind about protection and wanting to stay healthy, about thinking long-term, about preventing death and debt and a drain on the resources that he has.
+We successfully persuaded the customer to take vitamins, take it by faith, during a crisis.
+We established and reinforced a mindset focused on protection and thinking long-term, about preventing death and debt and a drain on the resources that he has.
+Hopefully, our efforts helped our countrymen remain healthy and productive during those dark days.

 A seed of this was published as a column of the author in the Manila Times.

-After a year of college, Koyang entered advertising, and there he stayed for half a century, in various agencies, multinational and local.
-He is known for aberrant strategic successes (e.g., Clusivol’s ‘Bawal Magkasakit’, Promil’s ‘The Gifted Child’, RiteMED’s ‘May RiteMED ba nito?”).
+After a year of college, Koyang entered advertising, and there he stayed for more than half a century, in various agencies, multinational and local.
+He is known for aberrant strategic successes (e.g., Clusivol’s ‘Bawal Magkasakit’, Promil’s ‘The Gifted Child’, RiteMED’s ‘May RiteMED ba nito?', VP Binay's 'Ganito Kami sa Makati', JV Ejercito's 'The Good One').
 He is chairman of Estima, an ad agency dedicated to helping local industrialists, causes and candidates.
 He is co-founder and counselor for advertising, public relations, and crisis management of Caucus, Inc., a multi-discipline consultancy firm.
 He can be reached through vpozon@me.com.

 Related Posts